Rallying: Origins of motorsport

 In Germany, the Herkomer Trophy was first held in 1905, and again in 1906.
 This challenging five-day event attracted over 100 entrants to tackle its 1000 km road section, a hillclimb and a speed trial, but it was marred by poor organisation and confusing regulations.
 One participant had been Prince Henry of Austria, who with the Imperial Automobile Club of Germany, later created the first Prinz Heinrich Fahrt (Prince Henry Trial) in 1908.
 Another trial was held in 1910.
 These were very successful, attracting top drivers and works cars from major teams – several manufacturers added "Prince Henry" models to their ranges.
 The first Alpine Trial was held in 1909, in Austria, and by 1914 this was the toughest event of its kind, producing a star performance from Britain's James Radley in his Rolls-Royce Alpine Eagle.

+In Estonia and Latvia, The Last Race of the Empire was held in the days prior to the outbreak of World War 1 in 1914.
+This period was later called the July Crisis.
+A 706 mile car race of six stages through what is now Estonia and Latvia.
+The race was the third Baltic Automobile and Aero Club competition for the Grand Duchess Victoria Feodrovna Prize.
+The participants were mainly of Tsarist Russian and German Nobility.

 Two ultra-long distance challenges took place at this time.
 The Peking-Paris of 1907 was not officially a competition, but a "raid", the French term for an expedition or collective endeavour whose promoters, the newspaper "Le Matin", rather optimistically expected participants to help each other; it was 'won' by Prince Scipione Borghese, Luigi Barzini, and Ettore Guizzardi in an Itala.
 The New York–Paris of the following year, which went via Japan and Siberia, was won by George Schuster and others in a Thomas Flyer.
 Each event attracted only a handful of adventurous souls, but in both cases the successful drivers exhibited characteristics modern rally drivers would recognise: meticulous preparation, mechanical skill, resourcefulness, perseverance and a certain single-minded ruthlessness.
 Rather gentler (and more akin to modern rallying) was the Glidden Tour, run by the American Automobile Association between 1902 and 1913, which had timed legs between control points and a marking system to determine the winners.